 Here are the best of the best pizza sauces you can buy.

-The sauce, which has a total of just five ingredients—tomatoes, corn oil, salt, spices, and garlic powder—is free from all of the icky stuff you sometimes find in store-bought products, including preservatives, starches, artificial sugar, added color, gums, and citric acid.
-And because the product is made with corn oil, rather than olive oil, it’s considered cholesterol free, making it a good option for any health-conscious individuals concerned about their heart health.
+The sauce, which has a total of just five ingredients—tomatoes, corn oil, salt, spices, and garlic powder—is free from some of the extra ingredients you sometimes find in store-bought products, including preservatives, starches, artificial sugar, added color, gums, and citric acid.
+Plus, the product is made with corn oil, rather than olive oil.

 Finally, the sauce is packaged in a fun, retro-looking can that’s easier to store than big, bulky glass jars.